 The impact of patronage on music, from aristocrats and emperors to the modern state

-Days 1–5: In Berlin, attend three performances; visit outstanding museums, including the Neues Museum.
-Excursion to Potsdam’s Sanssouci.
+Days 1–5: In Berlin, attend three performances; visit Museum Island.
+Excursions to Potsdam’s Sanssouci and Charlottenburg.

 Days 8–10: Marvel at Dresden’s renaissance, from the reconstructed Semperoper to the Green Vault’s extraordinary collections.

-Days 14–17: Travel to Munich via Nuremberg.
-Enjoy fine performances and an excursion into the Alps.
+Days 14–17: Travel to Munich via Rothenburg.
+Enjoy the Pinakothek complex and Lenbachhaus art museum, and an excursion to Nymphenburg.